gruntjs/grunt-contrib-jasmine/docs/jasmine-options.md

 Type: `String`
 Default: `_SpecRunner.html`

 This is the auto-generated specfile that phantomjs will use to run your tests.
 This is automatically deleted upon normal runs

+## options.junit.path
+Type: `String`
+Default: undefined

+Path to output JUnit xml

+## options.junit.consolidate
+Type: `Boolean`
+Default: `false`

+Consolidate the JUnit XML so that there is one file per top level suite.

 ## options.host
 Type: `String`